What is denim fabric: Exploring this ionic fabric

 Who invented denim: Origin of denim

-The origin of denim has a rich history that dates back to the 18th century when it was first used as a sturdy laborer’s workwear.
+The history of denim fabric dates back to the 18th century when it was first used as a sturdy laborer’s workwear.
 The word denim comes from the French “serge de Nimes,” which is particularly a fabric type produced in Nimes, a French town.
 This cotton weave twill fabric became popular due to its resistance and durability to wear and tear, marking it as ideal for physical labor.
 Also, its popularity increased around the region and neighboring Italy.

 The city of Genoa rapidly became the world’s largest producer of serge de Nimes.
 Since the French name Genoa is “Genes” the “Jeans” stuck when it gained popularity during the American Gold Rush.
 Gold miners liked the durability and rigidity of this denim weave fabric and dye color largely available in American West manufacturers such as “Levi Strauss”, a dry goods merchant that used indigo blue dye.